ImperialCollegeLondon/virtual_ecosystem/docs/source/development/defining_new_models.md

 ## Ensuring that schema and models are always added to the registry

-At the moment,a configuration schema only get added to the schema registry when the model it belongs to is imported, and a `Model` class only gets added to the registry when the class itself is imported.
+At the moment, a configuration schema only gets added to the schema registry when the model it belongs to is imported, and a `Model` class only gets added to the registry when the class itself is imported.
 This is a problem because the script that runs the main Virtual Rainforest simulation does not import these things directly.
 To circumvent